autodesk-platform-services/aps-hubs-tools/README.md

 ## Prerequisites

 1. **BIM 360 or other Autodesk storage account**: if you want to use it with files from BIM 360 Docs then you must be an Account Admin to add the app integration.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+[Learn about provisioning](https://aps.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
-2. **Forge Account**: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+2. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](https://tutorials.autodesk.io/).
 3. **Visual Studio Code**: other text editors could be used too, but Visual Studio Code is a widely used editor, see [https://code.visualstudio.com/](https://code.visualstudio.com/)
 4. **Node.js**: basic knowledge of Node.js, see [https://nodejs.org/en/](https://nodejs.org/en/)
 5. **JavaScript**: basic knowledge